jagath132/finance_tracker/README.md

 Finance Tracker

-A modern, responsive web application for tracking personal finances, built with React, TypeScript, Vite, and Supabase.
+A modern, responsive web application for tracking personal finances, built with React, TypeScript, and Vite.

 Features